Alauddin Riayat Shah of Pahang

-Sultan Alauddin Riayat Shah ibni Almarhum Sultan Abdul Ghafur Muhiuddin Shah was the 13th Sultan of Pahang who reigned from 1614 to 1615.
+Sultan Alauddin Riayat Shah ibni Almarhum Sultan Abdul Ghafur Muhiuddin Shah was the 13th Sultan of Pahang reigning from 1614 to 1615.
 He seized the throne after killing his father, Abdul Ghafur Muhiuddin Shah and elder brother, the heir apparent Raja Abdullah.
-His name is identified based on the discovery of a treaty with his seal attached, in the Portuguese National Archives in Lisbon.
+His name was identified with the discovery of a treaty attached with his seal in the Portuguese National Archives in Lisbon.

 Life and reign

 Alauddin was said to be the second son of Sultan Abdul Ghafur.
 Account on his name in local history is relatively unknown as it was never disclosed.
 Dong-Xiyang kao ('A study of the Eastern and Western Oceans'), a 1618 Chinese account written during the Ming dynasty recorded that he had killed his father and elder brother Raja Abdullah, and took the throne for himself.
 The Chinese account further describes his short reign with the increase in pirate activities sanctioned by the Sultan himself with the association of Brunei.
 Alauddin is also said to have improved the port facility to facilitate trade, when he erected a number of shops and merchant quarters.

 In a treaty dated 16 August 1614, Sultan Alauddin, known as El Rey De Pao ('King of Pahang') entered into an agreement with Diogo de Mendonça Furtado, Capitão-mor of the Southern Seas, on behalf of the King of Portugal.
-It was from this document, that his name finally known to history, based on the seal on the document that bear his name.
+It is from this document, that his name is known today, based on the seal on the document that bears his name.